 How Limited English Proficient and English Learner Support became law:

 As required by the No Child Left Behind Act of 2001, all students who are identified as “Limited English Proficient” must be assessed annually for English proficiency in the five domains of speaking, listening, reading, writing and comprehension.
-This language assessment does not replace the ELA exams required by state law.
-All LEP students must participate in all five sections of this exam.
-This exam is proctored entirely on the computer for middle and high school students.
-Typically, testing begins towards the end of January.
+This language assessment does not replace the ELA exams (SBAC or EOC) required by state law.
+All LEP students must participate in all four sections of this exam.
+This exam is delivered entirely on the computer for middle and high school students and on paper for some elementary school students.